-5 things to know when buying EMS education products
+5 ways to get the most bang for your buck when buying EMS education products

 An educational product is only as good as the hands you put it in, so carefully consider your teaching methods

-From low-tech to high-tech, low-cost to high-cost, vendors at the EMS Today Conference and Expo displayed many new products for EMS education, training, and simulation.
-While every product has the opportunity to improve knowledge, skills and ability it is really up to the educator to use the product.
+From low-tech to high-tech, low-cost to high-cost, every product has the opportunity to improve knowledge, skills and ability it is really up to the educator to use the product.

 Carefully think through how the product will be implemented, which includes initial in-service training and ongoing training, as well as storage and maintenance.
 When purchasing new products for EMS education and training, consider these five points.